mssjo/form-utils/README.md

 are separated by commas (and/or spaces, if the argument is quoted).
 FORM's '...' syntax can be used (e.g. `multibracket "a1,...,a55" "<f1x>,...,<f7x>"`), although quotes may be necessary to avoid confusing the shell.
 Set notation can not be used, although it may be supported in the future.
+If a symbol occurs multiple times, only its first appearance counts.

 All symbols that are supplied to the extermal multibracket command must also be supplied as arguments to the`` `multibracket'`` macro.
 All FORM output that